rdfostrich/article-jws2018-ostrich/content/storage.md

 In this section, we introduce a storage approach for storing multiple versions of an RDF dataset.
 We focus on the part of answering our research question on how to efficiently store and query RDF archives, as introduced in [](#introduction).

-In order to handle VM, DM and VQ queries efficiently, our storage solution is a hybrid IC/CB/TB solution.
+In order to handle VM, DM and VQ queries efficiently, our storage solution is a hybrid IC/CB/TB triple store.
 In summary, our approach consists of an initial dataset snapshot followed by a delta chain ([TailR](cite:cites tailr)), where this chain is compressed in B+Trees for TB-storage ([Dydra](cite:cites dydra)).
 Furthermore, we store additional metadata for convenience and improving lookup times ([HDT](cite:cites hdt)).